Dole Closes Ranks With Clinton on Iraq Before Audience of Veterans

 Dole was treading a narrow line _ not wanting to appear to be criticizing the president during a foreign policy crisis but at the same time wanting to advance his own qualifications as commander-in-chief.

-The GOP candidate, wearing his American Legion cap from Post 99 in Russell, Kan., said, ``Our thoughts and prayers at this moment are with our men and women in uniform who were sent on a difficult mission above the skies of Iraq.″
+The GOP candidate, wearing his American Legion cap from Post 99 in Russell, Kan., said in his speech, ``Our thoughts and prayers at this moment are with our men and women in uniform who were sent on a difficult mission above the skies of Iraq.″

 Dole received a standing ovation and was interrupted several times with boisterous applause from his audience, made up heavily of World War II-era veterans.